anmolranjan1/Alpha-AI/README.md

 * System Actions: Alpha A.I can perform system actions such as shutdown, restart, hibernate, and log off.

 The project provides a wide range of features and demonstrates the use of various Python libraries and modules for speech recognition, text-to-speech conversion, web scraping, file handling, system interactions, and more.

+## Contributing

+Contributions to the project are welcome.
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make the necessary changes.
+4. Commit your changes.
+5. Push your changes to your forked repository.
+6. Submit a pull request describing your changes.